 The only cooking you do outside of simmering the soup is to saute the onion until it is barely soft.
 (You can choose to skip this step – the onion will still cook well.)

 Then you dump the rest of ingredients in and let it simmer for about 30 minutes.
 That’s it!
 So simple!

 We had this meal with a salad and dinner rolls.
-It was delicious, east to make, and very budget-friendly!
+It was delicious, easy to make and very budget-friendly!